Greedy walk on the real line: Introduction

 \section{Introduction}

-In this paper we study the asymptotic behavior of a greedy single-server system on the real line, where customers arrive as a Poisson rain.
+We consider a self-interacting process described in terms of a single-server system with service stations at each point of the real line.
 The system is described as follows.
-Initially there is a Poisson field of customers in $\RR$ and the server starts at $x=0$.
-Customers arrive as a Poisson point process in the space-time $\RR\times\RR_+$ with intensity $1$.
-When not serving, the server chooses the nearest customer and travels towards it at speed $0 < v \leqslant \oo$, ignoring new arrivals.
+Initially, there is a Poisson field of customers in $\RR$ with unit intensity and the server starts at $x=0$.
+Customers arrive as a Poisson point process in the space--time $\RR\times\RR_+$ with intensity $\lambda>0$.
+When not serving, the server chooses the nearest customer and travels toward it at speed $0 < v \leqslant\oo$, ignoring new arrivals.
 The service then takes $T$ units of time with $\EE T=1$, after which the customer leaves the system.
 This is a common example of a routing mechanism that depends on the system state, and targeting the nearest customer is known as a \emph{greedy strategy}.

-The understanding of customer-server systems with a large number of service stations having some spacial structure is often obscured by their combinatorial aspects.
-On the other hand, continuous-space approximations are more transparently described.
-However, systems with greedy routing strategies in the continuum are extremely sensitive to microscopic perturbations, and their rigorous study represents a challenging problem (see~\cite{rojasnandayapa-foss-kroese-11} and references therein).
-The question of stability, which is fundamental in many cases, is inadequate for the greedy server on the infinite real line.
-The latter serves rather as a model that captures the local behavior of other systems where the total arrival rate is finite, such as the greedy server on the circle introduced in~\cite{coffman-gilbert-87}.
+The particular interest in customer-server systems in continuous space stems from their transparent description of large systems with spacial structure, in contrast with finite systems where phenomenological properties are often obscured by combinatorial aspects of the model.
+However, systems with greedy routing strategies in the continuum are extremely \emph{sensitive to microscopic perturbations}, and their rigorous study represents a challenging problem; a topic that has been active for almost three decades \cite{altman-levy-94,bertsimas-vanryzin-91,bordenave-foss-last-11,coffman-gilbert-87,foss-last-96,kroese-schmidt-94,kroese-schmidt-96,leskela-unger-11,litvak-adan-01,meester-quant-99,robert-10,rojasnandayapa-foss-kroese-11}.

+The system described above arises naturally in the question of stability of a greedy server on the circle $\RR/\ZZ$.
+It was conjectured in \cite{coffman-gilbert-87} that the greedy server on $\RR/\ZZ$ is stable when $\lambda<1$, regardless of the speed $v$.
+This~was verified only under light-traffic assumptions, that is, for large enough $v$ given $\lambda$~\cite{kroese-schmidt-96}, and for the greedy server on a discrete ring $\ZZ/n\ZZ$ \cite{foss-last-96,foss-last-98,meester-quant-99,schasberger-95}. .2pt\footnote{Stability was also shown for a number of other finite graphs and a broader class of service strategies \cite{schasberger-95}, as well as several nongreedy policies \cite{kroese-schmidt-94}, a gated-greedy variant on convex spaces \cite{altman-levy-94} and random nongreedy servers on general spaces \cite{altman-foss-97}.
+See \cite{rojasnandayapa-foss-kroese-11} for a recent review.} Yet, discrete models have not been able to grasp the microscopic nature of the greedy mechanism in continuous space, and there are major obstacles in extrapolating any approach based on a discrete approximation.